imranhsayed/headless-cms/README.md

 [![Project Status: Active.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

-A WordPress plugin that adds features to use WordPress as a headless CMS with any front-end environment using REST API
+A WordPress plugin that adds features to use WordPress as a headless CMS with any front-end environment using REST API.
+This plugin provides multiple features and you can use the one's that are relevant to your front-end application.
+You don't necessarily need to use all.

 <a href="https://youtu.be/nYXL1KKjKrc" target="_blank">